 I am glad to be in a position to help families.
 In my practice I often have that opportunity, and as Chair of the Family Law Section of the ABA, I have been given an even greater opportunity.
 I will try my best not to squander it and to do what I can to help families and professionals who are helping those families.
 If there is anything I can do, I hope you will call on me to serve you.
 It will be an honor to serve and I am sure, an experience I will never forget.

 It is always exciting to get together with fellow practitioners and judges from across the country to learn the latest trends, practices and innovative ideas of our profession.
 This year, our Spring seminar will focus on “Families Matter”.
-The seminar is from April 6, 2011 to April 9, 2011 and will devote much time to helping alleviate much of the pain, cost and discomfort of family law matters (click here for the full brochure).
-The agenda is great (click here to link to the home page for the program).
+The seminar is from April 6, 2011 to April 9, 2011 and will devote much time to helping alleviate much of the pain, cost and discomfort of family law matters.

 There are many cutting edge topics, such as “Oh, the Tangled Web We Weave: irs rules and regulations Effect on payments and Expenses in Third party reproduction” and “The alphabet soup of Military pay and Family support”.
 If you are a family law practitioner, I strongly urge you to consider joining us.
 And if you can’t make this one, join us in late October in Las Vegas at the Wynne-Encore and then next April at the Eden Roc in South Beach (Miami Beach), Florida.
 I look forward to learning and blogging what I learn.

-This week the Fulton County Daily Report published an article about a lawsuit in Georgia which attempts to guarantee the right to counsel for certain civil defendants, particularly those at risk of incarceration for failue to pay child support (click to read article).
+This week the Fulton County Daily Report published an article about a lawsuit in Georgia which attempts to guarantee the right to counsel for certain civil defendants, particularly those at risk of incarceration for failue to pay child support.

 What a dilemma?
 While states such as Georgia are struggling to find funding to provide lawyers for defendants in criminal cases, there are now lawsuits being filed, such as the one referenced above, to require funding for lawyers for defendants in civil cases.
 The goal is noble and well intentioned, but the potential pitfalls are numerous.
 For instance, why should only the defendant receive such assistance?
 Perhaps the plaintiff who may be filing to receive support is even more worthy of the public’s assistance?